bruno-ponne/bruno-ponne.github.io/_posts/2021-05-30-master-thesis.md

 ### Analytical Sample

-The data for this reserach are provided by the Ministry of Education, Ministry of Health, Instituto de Pesquisa Econômica Aplicada (IPEA), a research department of the Brazilian government, and Instituto Brasileiro de Geografia e Estatística (IBGE), the statistics institute of Brazil.
+The data for this research are provided by the Ministry of Education, Ministry of Health, Instituto de Pesquisa Econômica Aplicada (IPEA), a research department of the Brazilian government, and Instituto Brasileiro de Geografia e Estatística (IBGE), the statistics institute of Brazil.

-### Descriptive Satatistics
+### Descriptive Statistics

 Here I present some descriptive statistics.
 Plots were developed with ggplot.
 Density, dot, line and spatial plots explore the characteristics of the sample before and after the intervention.
 In general, the plots suggest that education in Ceará has improved more compared to the rest of the country as I had already pointed out in my previous exploratory analysis.